francesco-pittacolo/KathaRange/README.md

 -   **MITRE Caldera** (adversary emulation)
 -   **Kali Linux** with **Atomic Red Team** tools

+It also offers the possibility to create custom actions and plans to automate experiments.

 The project originated from g4br-i's repository **KathaRange** (https://github.com/g4br-i/KathaRange).

 ## Requirements: